-On February 24 (Sun.), "KCG AWARDS 2013 - Presentation of Student Works" was held at the Kyoto Station Satellite Hall of Kyoto Institute of Information to present excellent works developed and produced by students in their graduation research.
+On February 24 (Sun.), the "50th Anniversary KCG AWARDS 2013 - Student Work Presentation" was held at the main hall of the satellite in front of Kyoto Station, Kyoto Institute of Information Science, where excellent works developed and produced by students for their graduation research were presented.

-The grand prize winner, "Knowall Library 5.0," is a work that is the culmination of Yoneyama's four years of work, and is equipped with many functions necessary for game development, including a game framework, physics calculation engine, computational geometry functions, and effects.Mr.
-Yoneyama had participated in the KCG AWARDS 2011 two years ago, and he won the crown on his second attempt.
+The Grand Prize winner, "Knowall Library 5.0," is the culmination of Yoneyama's four years of work and includes many features necessary for game development, such as a game framework, physics engine, computational geometry functions, and effects.Yoneyama had competed in the KCG AWARDS 2011 two years ago and was crowned the winner on his second attempt.

-The 50th Anniversary Special Prize winner, "Memohack," is a highly practical service that allows users to manage short memos of 140 characters or less and access them from anywhere by using twitter, Facebook, etc. It has already been released to the public and has been well received.
+Memohack," the 50th Anniversary Special Award winner, is a highly practical service that allows users to manage short memos of 140 characters or less and access them from anywhere by using twitter, Facebook, etc. It has already been released to the public and has been well received.

 KCG AWARDS 2013 -Student Work Presentation - Special Site